Certified Realtime Reporter

 You must be a member in good standing of NCRA and a current RPR to register for the CRR.

 How to register for the CRR Exam

 All RPRs are eligible to take the CRR Exam.
 Please visit the Certification Test Center for more information.
-The CRR is currently offered three times per year, concurrent with the two annual RPR exams and the Annual Convention.
+The CRR is currently offered two times per year, concurrent with the two annual RPR exams.